asadqureshi12/cardiometabolic-deterioration/README.md

 ## 6. Scoring Architecture — Two Output Layers

 The system produces two parallel and independent output layers.
-This was an explicit architectural decision, not an incidental feature of the implementation.
+This was an explicit architectural decision.

 ### Layer 1 — Objective Clinician-Facing Priority String

-A six-field structured string encoding the patient's physiological position across five dimensions:
+A six-field structured string encoding the patient's physiological position:
 CVD_STATUS | MARKERS_BREACHING | WORST_SEVERITY | SYSTEM_TRAJECTORY | SYSTEM_VARIANCE | CONDITION_COUNT
 This layer is designed for objective clinical interpretation.
 A clinician can read the string and understand the patient's cardiometabolic state without needing to interpret a composite score.
 Each field maps directly to a computable, guideline-anchored value.
 This layer contains no subjectivity — it reports what the data shows.

 ### Layer 2 — Holistic Band Assignment (Bands 1–4)

-A composite prioritisation category that integrates clinical severity, temporal trajectory, structural risk, and data sufficiency into a single triage band.
-This layer is intentionally designed to support clinical decision-making rather than replace it.
+A composite prioritisation category that integrates clinical severity, temporal trajectory, structural clinical concern, and data sufficiency into a single triage band.
+This layer is designed to support clinical decision-making rather than replace it.
 Band assignment is a prioritisation signal — it indicates which patients warrant closer review, not what clinical action should follow.

 The separation of these two layers reflects the DCB0129 principle that clinical decision support tools must be transparent, auditable, and interpretable by the clinician using them.

-A composite score without an explanatory layer is not appropriate for NHS deployment.
+### Why Rule-Based Instead of ML?

+Interpretability, auditability, guideline traceability, and DCB0129 alignment were prioritised over predictive optimisation.
+A rule-based system produces outputs that can be fully explained to a clinician, fully traced to a published source, and fully audited in a clinical safety case.
+A probabilistic model optimised to a synthetic dataset would produce none of these properties and would require real-world validation before any NHS governance body would consider deployment.
+The design choice was deliberate.

 ---